MacraeSmith/Simple-Miner/README.md

 ## Technical Deep Dive

-For a detailed breakdown of the procedural generation systems, chunk streaming architecture, voxel lighting, fluid simulation, and world-building techniques used in this project, visit the full project page:
+For a detailed breakdown of the procedural generation systems, chunk streaming architecture, voxel lighting, fluid simulation, cave generation, and world-building techniques used in this project, visit the full project page:

 **https://www.macraesmith.com/projects/simple-miner**